 In addition, Dowd's work has been featured in a number of books and anthologies, including: Enduring Issues (SIRS, 2001); Battles of the Korean War (VFW, 2003); At Issue: Justifying Military Action (Thomson/Gale, 2003); Opposing Viewpoints: The Family (Thomson/Gale, 2003); The Psalms of September (Plain Truth, 2003); At Issue: Terrorism (Thomson/Gale, 2004); At Issue: Are Efforts to Reduce Terrorism Successful?
 (Thomson/Gale, 2005); The Reference Shelf (H.W.
 Wilson, 2006); SIRS Knowledge Source (ProQuest, 2007); They Say, I Say (W.W.
 Norton, 2007); Volunteerism (Gale, 2008); SIRS Researcher (ProQuest, 2009); Taking Sides (McGraw Hill, 2012); and So What?
 A Leaders Guide (Great Commission, 2013).

-and he has been interviewed by Cox News Service, WISH-TV (CBS affiliate,
+and the Australian Broadcasting Corporation's "Counterpoint."
+In addition, he has been interviewed by Cox News Service, WISH-TV (CBS affiliate,

 National Post (Canada), CFAX Radio (Vancouver), WTIC Radio (Connecticut)

 and WIBC Radio (Indianapolis).
-In addition, his work has been quoted by and/or reprinted
+Dowd's work has been quoted by and/or reprinted

 News, MSNBC, BBC

-News Online, The Wall Street Journal website, the USAToday website and the Council on Foreign Relations' Must Read.
+News Online, The Wall Street Journal website, the Yale Journal of International Affairs , the USAToday website, Foreign Policy magazine's website and the Council on Foreign Relations.

 Beyond opinion journalism, Dowd has provided communications and marketing support to organizations specializing in public-policy research, healthcare analysis, insurance and economic development.
-He has been affiliated with a number of leading think tanks, including the Fraser Institute, Sagamore Institute for Policy Research and Hudson Institute.
-His research specialties include defense, security and transatlantic relations.
-Dowd also has served as director of constituent services for a U.S. congressman and an adjunct professor and lecturer at Butler University, teaching courses on U.S. foreign policy and U.S. history.
+He has been affiliated with a number of leading think tanks, including the Fraser Institute, Hudson Institute and Sagamore Institute, where he heads the Center for America's Purpose.
+His research specialties include U.S. foreign policy, national defense and international security.
+Dowd also has served as director of constituent services for a U.S. congressman and as adjunct professor and lecturer at Butler University, designing and teaching courses on the history of U.S. foreign policy.

 The list of publications and media outlets that have carried Dowd's work includes: